 Syria was a very diverse country before the war.
 Sunni Muslims made up the majority of the population, but there were also Islamic minorities such as Alawites and Shiites, as well as Christians and Druze.
 About ten to 15 percent of the population was ethnically Kurdish.

 After Syria's independence, the Alawites were socially marginalized.
 Only a few institutions offered them opportunities for advancement, including the army and the Arab-nationalist Baath Party.
 In 1963, the Baath Party seized power by way of a coup d'état.
 However, internal party conflicts festered in the background, and the next putsch followed quickly thereafter.
-In 1970, Assad finally ended the struggle for power in the Baath Party and Syria when he orchestrated a third and final coup.
+In 1970, Assad finally ended the struggle for power in the Baath Party and Syria when he orchestrated a final coup.

 Assad, himself an Alawite, established a brutal regime that relied heavily and increasingly on confessional and tribal networks.
 He did not care about religion; for him, it was about power.
 Assad filled central positions within the army with his own followers and relatives.
 By doing so, he assured that the loyalty of the armed forces would lie first and foremost with him and his regime.

 While economic living conditions in Syria generally improved, Assad's rule brought no particular benefits to most Alawites.
 The army, intelligence services and bureaucracy remained their best means of a steady income and upward social mobility.
 As a result, Alawites became the face of the hated, oppressive state apparatus.
 Many of them supported the Baath regime's brutal crackdown on all opposition out of fear of being marginalized again in the event of another regime change.
 Alawites were also consistently disproportionately represented in many opposition parties and groups.